ianthetechie/digital-garden/content/returning-to-emacs.md

 The emacs `shell` mode is terrible.
 It's particularly unusable if you're running any sort of TUI application.
-I friend recommended `eat` as an alternative.
+I friend recommended [`eat`](https://codeberg.org/akib/emacs-eat) as an alternative.
 This worked pretty well out of the box with most things, but when I ran `cargo nextest` for the first time,
 I was shocked at how slow it was.
 My test suite which normally runs in under a second took over 30!
 Yikes.
+I believe the slowness is because it's implemented in elisp, which is still pretty slow even when native compilation is enabled.

-Another Emacs user recommended I try out `vterm`, so I did.
+Another Emacs user recommended I try out [`vterm`](https://github.com/akermu/emacs-libvterm), so I did.
 Hallelujah!
 It's no iTerm 2, and it does have a few quirks, but it's quite usable and MUCH faster.